Frugal Living — The Ultimate 2022 Guide

 You then target the next debt using the minimum you are already paying plus what you have been paying for the cleared debt.

 You continue doing this till you have no debts left.
-Every time you clear debt, the next payment gets bigger.
+Every time you clear debt, the following payment gets bigger.

 Like a snowball!

-You could be paying hundreds more than the minimum by the time you reach your last big debt.
+You could be paying hundreds more than the minimum by reaching your last significant debt.

 Dave Ramsey explains this method in more detail on his site